NiloyDas07/Frontend-Mentor-Testimonials-Grid-Section/README.md

 ### What I learned

-The concepts of CSS Grid have become much clearer to me.
+- The concepts of CSS Grid have become much clearer to me.
 I now feel more comfortable and confident using Grid in my future projects.
 Earlier, I just used Flexbox everywhere, regardless of the layout.

+- I learnt about BEM and tried using it for the first time.

 ### Useful resources